Gabriel Arias Preview, Player Props: Guardians vs. Dodgers

-The Cleveland Guardians, including Gabriel Arias and his .394 slugging percentage over his past 10 games, battle starting pitcher Clayton Kershaw and the Los Angeles Dodgers at Progressive Field, Wednesday at 7:10 PM ET.
+The Cleveland Guardians, including Gabriel Arias and his .394 slugging percentage over his past 10 games, battle starting pitcher Ryan Pepiot and the Los Angeles Dodgers at Progressive Field, Thursday at 1:10 PM ET.

-In his previous game he had a one-hit performance (1-for-4) against the Dodgers.
+In his most recent game he had a one-hit showing (1-for-4) against the Dodgers.

 Gabriel Arias Game Info & Props vs. the Dodgers